 In the normal course of business Fortress pays for certain expenses on behalf of the Company.
-Such expenses are recorded as payables and accrued expenses - related party and are typically reimbursed to Fortress in the normal course of business.
+Such expenses are recorded as payables and accrued expenses - related party.

 Note 5 - Assets Purchase Agreements

 Agreements with uBriGene

 On May 18, 2023, the Company entered into an Asset Purchase Agreement (the "Original Asset Purchase Agreement") with uBriGene (Boston) Biosciences, Inc., a Delaware corporation ("uBriGene"), pursuant to which the Company agreed to sell its leasehold interest in its cell processing facility located in Worcester, Massachusetts (the "Facility"), and associated assets relating to the manufacturing and production of cell and gene therapies at the Facility to uBriGene (the "Transaction").
 The Company and uBriGene subsequently entered into Amendment No. 1 to the Original Asset Purchase Agreement, dated as of June 29, 2023 ("Amendment No. 1"), and Amendment No. 2 to the Original Asset Purchase Agreement, dated as of July 28, 2023 ("Amendment No. 2," and together with the Original Asset Purchase Agreement and Amendment No. 1, the "Prior Asset Purchase Agreement").